Jamesahabyona/scrapping_jumia_electronic_pdts/README.md

-This project scrapes product information from Jumia, Africa’s largest e-commerce platforms.
+This project scrapes product information from [Jumia](https://www.jumia.com/), Africa’s largest e-commerce platforms.
 This project focuses on electronic products and I created a python script to extract structured data on these products for analysis

-📌 Features
+## 📌 Features
+---

 Extracts product name, price, rating, reviews, and availability